PSY 101 INTRODUCTION TO PSYCHOLOGY

 PSY 350 STATISTICS IN PSYCHOLOGICAL RESEARCH

-Prerequisite: PSY 101, grade of C, at least Sophomore status, completion of the IF or IF14 mathematics and quantitative reasoning requirement.
+Prerequisite: PSY 101, grade of C, at least Sophomore status, and at least one of the following: MAT 114 or MAT 121 or MAT 126 or MAT 161 or MAT 202 or MAT 270 or MAT 301 or MAT 306 or MAT 311 or MAT 315 .
 Intensive study of the major descriptive and inferential statistics used in psychological research; graphic and tabular presentation of data, measures of central tendency and dispersion, probability theory, t-tests, analysis of variance, chi-square, correlation techniques; experimental design.
 Required for psychology majors.
 Completion of PSY 306 with a grade of C or better is a prerequisite for the required major course PSY 450.
 Offered Every Semester.

 Equivalent Course: PSY 306

 PSY 355 LIFESPAN DEVELOPMENTAL PSYCHOLOGY

 Prerequisite: PSY 101, grade of C. Psychological, biological, and social factors that affect psychological development throughout the lifespan; physical development, language acquisition, cognitive development, social development, personality development, morality and changing life tasks; genetic, cultural, and experiential determinants of development.
 Offered Every Semester.

 PSY 356 CHILD DEVELOPMENT

 Prerequisite: PSY 101, Grade of C. Psychological, social, and biological factors that affect development from conception through preadolescence; comprehensive exposure to research findings and theories in child development.
 Physical development, language acquisition, cognitive development, social and emotional development, and moral development; mechanisms of developmental change such as genetic, cultural, historical, and experiential influences.
 Offered Every Semester.